Michael Massey Preview, Player Props: Royals vs. Red Sox

 Michael Massey At The Plate

-- Looking at the 107 games he has played this year, he's homered in nine of them (8.4%), and in 2.6% of his trips to the plate.
+- Looking at the 108 games he has played this year, he's homered in nine of them (8.3%), and in 2.6% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.